Permutation-based Inference for Variational Learning of Directed Acyclic Graphs: Conclusion, limitations future work

-We have presented a Bayesian \gls{DAG} structure estimation method that inherently encodes the acyclicity constraint by construction on its model (and posterior) distributions.
-It does so by considering joint distributions on an augmented space of permutations and graphs.
-Given a node ordering sampled from a permutation distribution, our model defines simple and consistent distributions over \glspl{DAG}.
-We have developed a variational inference method for estimating the posterior distribution over \glspl{DAG} and have shown that it can outperform competitive benchmarks across a variety of synthetic, pseudo-real and real problems.
-As currently implemented, VDESP does come with its own limitations.
+We have presented PIVID, a Bayesian approach to DAG structure learning that enforces acyclicity by construction through joint inference over permutations and graph structures.
+Our formulation yields a coherent probabilistic model with a valid evidence lower bound and supports scalable variational inference.

+Empirically, PIVID achieves strong performance in linear settings, where it consistently outperforms both deterministic and Bayesian baselines in terms of structural accuracy.
+In nonlinear settings, PIVID remains competitive with state-of-the-art approaches, despite the added difficulty of jointly learning nonlinear structural equation models and graph structure.
+Crucially, beyond point-estimate accuracy, PIVID provides well-calibrated posterior uncertainty over DAGs, offering a favorable trade-off between accuracy and uncertainty quantification compared to existing Bayesian methods.

+These results highlight PIVID’s suitability for settings where uncertainty-aware causal structure learning is essential, particularly in applications where overconfident structural estimates may lead to misleading conclusions.
+As currently implemented, \gls{PIVID} does come with its own limitations (\cref{sec:limitations}).
 In particular, we believe that incorporating better prior knowledge through strongly sparse and/or hierarchical distributions may make our method much more effective.
 We will explore this direction in future work.